Why have an NZBN?

 If a business closes or ceases trading, the NZBN Register will show that.
 If you’re using the NZBN, you’ll be aware of that change and you can decide whether to continue your business relationship with them, or not.

 Here’s how an NZBN helped Levi’s supply business, what could it do for you?

-Having an NZBN shows that your business is real and tangible giving others peace of mind when dealing with you.
+Having an NZBN shows that your business is real and tangible giving others peace of mind when working with you.
 You can also use the NZBN to quickly and easily check the details of new suppliers or clients, to ensure they’re who they say they are.
 Since the NZBN is a globally unique identifier, when you use your NZBN, anyone across the world will recognise you, which is handy when you do business overseas.

 Take a look at how credit bureau Centrix uses the NZBN to accurately identify businesses during credit checks.

 Your customers and suppliers will be using the NZBN

 More and more businesses are using the NZBN, by either getting and using their own, or accessing other organisations’ NZBNs from the Register.
 Some of these businesses will be your customers or suppliers now or in the future.
 Soon, they’ll be asking for your NZBN so they can use your information to connect or transact with you.